 The updates to Approved Document L concern the ‘minimum fabric efficiency’ of new homes and home improvements.
 In other words, they are to do with the energy-efficiency of windows and doors.
 New windows and roof lights must now exhibit U-values of 1.4 W/m²K (energy rating B), down from 1.6 W/m²K (energy rating C).
 New doors must achieve U-values of 1.4 W/m²K, down from 1.8 W/m²K.
 Fire doors are being allowed to remain at 1.8 W/m²K.

-U-values measure the rate of thermal transmittance through a surface.
+U-values measure the rate of thermal transmittance through a surface in the context of building work.
 The lower an object’s U-value, the less heat can pass through the object.
 Windows and doors with lower U-values are more energy-efficient, as they don’t allow as much heat to escape a property, thus minimising the need for central heating usage.

 Thankfully, all our windows and doors already achieve energy ratings of A and above.
 So, these new regulations will not affect us or our customers in that respect.

-Also part of the Document L updates, extensions must adhere to higher standards of efficiency.
+Also part of the Document L updates for residential buildings, extensions must adhere to higher standards of efficiency.
 This is to ensure that ‘direct electric heating systems are not used in unsuitable circumstances.’
 This is a change with only positive benefits.
 It will surely put an end to sub-par conservatories which are too cold in Winter and require electric heaters to stay warm.

-The updates to Approved Document F concern ventilation in residential homes.
-Now, when work is done to improve energy efficiency, installers must not make the property’s ventilation worse in the process.
+The updates to Approved Document F concern ventilation in residential homes, crucially under the principles of Approved Document B. Now, when work is done to improve energy efficiency, installers must not make the property’s ventilation worse in the process.
 It is recommended that replacement windows are fitted with background trickle ventilators.
 However, this is not mandatory.
 It is not required if doing so would not make the ventilation any better.

 It is unlikely that these new regulations will have a noticeable impact on London homeowners.
 Again, any effects will only be positive, resulting in better ventilation for London homes.